- The Krewe of Isis will begin at the intersection of Woodlawn Avenue and Eldorado Street.

 - On the final leg of the parade route, the krewe will travel east to the intersection of Veterans and Martin Behrman Avenue, where the parade will end.

-Founded in 1973, the all-female Krewe of Isis first started parading in Kenner before taking the standard Veterans Memorial Boulevard route in Jefferson Parish.
-Isis is Metairie’s oldest all-female organization.
+The all-female Krewe of Isis first started parading in Kenner in 1973 before taking the standard Veterans Memorial Boulevard route in Jefferson Parish.

-Comprised of 200 riders and 18 floats, this Egyptian-themed krewe features an assortment of marching bands, dance teams and spectacularly attired maids.
+Comprised of 250 riders and 21 floats, this Egyptian-themed krewe is known for its marching bands, dance teams and gloriously attired maids, as well as for its specialty throws including decorated flip-flops.